Buddinski88/R2-D2-Modular-control-unit/documentation.md

 ## General description and requirements
 - All files have numbers at the end `d1x1` means that the panel has a size of 60x60mm.
 - The panels only have the size at the end because the quantity depends on your setup.
 Only in some cases you will find `x2` at the end.
-E. g. for the Stand.
+E.g. for the Stand.

 ## Overview of the design